-However, the firm did not establish concrete policies or procedures for consultation.
-For example, the firm did not set out specific reporting procedures when engagement teams have identified a specific matter for which consultation is required.
-In addition, the firm did not specify any individuals within or outside the firm who had adequate expertise.
+However, the audit firm did not establish specific procedures for obtaining expert opinions.
+For example, the audit firm did not establish specific reporting procedures when the engagement team identified matters on which an expert opinion should be sought, and did not identify a person with appropriate expert knowledge and experience in or outside the firm.

-(Quality Control Standards Statement No. 1, paragraph 33 and F33-2)
+(Quality Control Standards Statement No. 1, paragraph 33, F33-2)